scolapicchioni/blazor/Lab01/readme.md

 ```

 The `<script>` tag is where the magic happens: that is the file that starts downloading `dotnet.wasm` and lots and lots and *lots* of dlls.
 If you run the application and type `F12` in your browser (opening the developer tools), you can see on the *network* tab all the files that the client gets (I told you they were a lot).
-Between those dll you should see `PhotoSharingApplication.Frontend.BlazorWebAssembly.dll`, which is where our code resides.
+Between those dll you should see `PhotoSharingApplication.Frontend.Client.dll`, which is where our code resides.

 So whenever you navigate to your server (no matter the address):